+\begin{remark} Note that the structure of the optimal policy in Theorem \ref{T51} remains the same if there is a rejection cost for the customers arriving when the system is full.
+Having a rejection cost only changes the value of $D$ which our proof does not depend on. \end{remark}

-In the system of equations in (\ref{Finite}), let $\alpha=0$ and substitute the bias function $u_F(i)$ for $v_F^*(i)$.
-Then we can show that Lemma \ref{L51} holds for $\Delta^2 u_F(i)$.
-As a result, Theorem \ref{T51} also holds for the optimal policy for the long-run average reward criterion.
-Finally, the equivalency in Theorem \ref{T41} also holds for the finite capacity case.
+Finally, the equivalency in Theorem \ref{T41} also holds for the finite buffer case.
 Consequently, Theorem \ref{T51} holds for the model where customers pay at the time of service completion for both infinite-horizon discounted reward and long-run average reward criteria.